crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 2. The [EchoExtensionActivityAsync](EchoExtensionActivityAsync.java) sample demonstrates XWALK-3917 feature basic functionalities, include:
+### 2. The [XWalkViewWithEchoExtensionAsync](XWalkViewWithEchoExtensionAsync.java) sample demonstrates XWALK-3917 feature basic functionalities, include:

 * extension can be supported